alexa/alexa-auto-sdk/README.md

 ### Car Control Module
 The Car Control module (for [C++](./modules/car-control/README.md) or [Android](./platforms/android/modules/car-control/README.md)) enables your application to build a custom vehicle-control experience that allows the user to voice-control vehicle features using Alexa.

+### Connectivity Module
+The Connectivity module (for [C++](./modules/connectivity/README.md) or [Android](./platforms/android/modules/connectivity/README.md)) creates a lower data consumption mode for Alexa, allowing automakers to offer tiered functionality based on the status of their connectivity plans.

+### Text To Speech (TTS) Module
+The TTS module (for [C++](./modules/text-to-speech/README.md) or [Android](./platforms/android/modules/text-to-speech/README.md)) enables a platform implementation to request synthesis of Alexa speech on demand from a text or Speech Synthesis Markup Language (SSML) string.

+### Text To Speech (TTS) Provider Module
+The TTS provider module (for [C++](./modules/text-to-speech-provider/README.md) or [Android](./platforms/android/modules/text-to-speech-provider/README.md)) synthesizes Alexa speech on demand.
+This module requires Auto SDK to be built with the Local Voice Control extension.

 ### AmazonLite Wake Word Extension
 Wake Word enables hands-free, voice-initiated interactions with Alexa.
 The Wake Word extension enables AmazonLite Wake Word support in the Auto SDK.